Tailoring teaching to hundreds of students’ needs - can it be done?

 1. Make the most of effective feedback methods that save you time

-A regular one-to-one dialogue between educator and student focussed on feedback is ideal for progression.
-However having those conversations throughout lecture and lab classes when you have a large number of students can be impossible.
-Time saved by using technologies and procedures that give personalised, immediate feedback allows you to provide more dedicated support to those students that need it most.
+A regular one-to-one dialogue between educator and student focused on feedback is ideal for progression.
+However, having those conversations during lecture and lab classes when you have a large number of students at any one time can be impossible.
+Technologies that give personalised, immediate feedback mean the time you save through not needing to mark assessments can be spent instead on providing more dedicated support to each student where they most need it.
+Not only does this redefine your workload model, but students benefit from instant learning gain and an equitable assessment experience, in turn leading to increased learner satisfaction.
 Smart Worksheets are just one solution that can provide such feedback that supports progression and mastery of scientific content and skills.

 No items found.